 The health and wellbeing of our visitors and staff continue to be our utmost priority.
-For that reason, we will be open only by scheduled appointment 10:00 am to 3:30 pm seven days/week.
 Group sizes will be limited by COVID health regulations.
 Masks are required.

-- Exhibit buildings are open to all 7 days/week but only by scheduled appointment.
+Exhibit buildings are open from 10:00 am to 3:30 pm seven days/week by scheduled appointment only.

 To schedule a visit contact firstname.lastname@example.org or call 705-435-0111